 4. Missing Claims.
 (My payer does not show as having received my claims.
 I don’t want to wait 2-3 weeks to find this out.
 How do I tell in real time if I have missing claims?)

 In reality, the most common cause for “Missing Claims” is a cryptic EDI response that is either missing or overlooked where the claim quietly rejected.
 That is not the case with Claim.MD, because we monitor your incoming responses for any sign of rejection or unexpected payment patterns.
-If we post anything to your account that needs your attention, we put it on your Manage Claims list of “Rejected Claims that need correcting”.
+If we post anything to your account that needs your attention, we put it on your Manage Claims list of “Rejected Claims that need correcting.”

 Editing claims is simple with Claim.MD, with interactive HCFA-1500 and UB-04 claim forms.
 Obvious errors are highlighted for you, and you have access to all fields on the claim when editing.
 When done editing, click Save – and the corrected claim is ready to go back out, referencing the payer’s Original Claim ID if necessary.

-Claim.MD is unique in the clearinghouse industry in how we account for ALL of your claims and responses logically through time.
-We continually reconcile your account to make sure that you have received all of the confirmation or rejection responses that you should receive if everything is working in a timely fashion.
+Claim.MD is unique in the clearinghouse industry in how we account for ALL your claims and responses logically through time.
+We continually reconcile your account to make sure that you have received all the confirmation or rejection responses that you should receive if everything is working in a timely fashion.
 Claim.MD Manage Claims gives you up-to-the-minute Response Alerts and ERA Alerts if anything appears to be missing or delayed.
 Alerts automatically resolve if the missing data arrives, otherwise they are on your list to easily view the affected claims, or re-transmit, or clear the alert, or add notes and reminders to the Claim History reflecting your follow up and research.

 Another feature where Claim.
 MD simplifies claim tracking is in cases where claims have been submitted multiple times.
 Traditionally that leaves a confusing trail of multiple confirmations and rejections on multiple dates, all for the same date of service.
-Claim.MD ties all of this together into a simple and readable PDF file for the entire Claim History of all the submissions and messages that have occurred with this visit through time.
-The Claim History is the key document if you ever have to prove Timely Filing when appealing a claim.
+Claim.MD ties all this together into a simple and readable PDF file for the entire Claim History of all the submissions and messages that have occurred with this visit through time.
+The Claim History is the key document if you ever must prove Timely Filing when appealing a claim.

 And when you need to file a paper appeal with the payer, Claim.MD gives you a simple template with all the information pre-filled for the Cover Page (just type your message specific to this appeal).
 Then you get a printable document with your message, a copy of the claim, a copy of the Claim History, and the ERA.
-Once a claim must be appealed is no longer a “simple” collection, but when you have to do it, Claim.MD makes it almost painless by giving you easy access to the information you need.
+Once a claim must be appealed is no longer a “simple” collection, but when you must do it, Claim.MD makes it almost painless by giving you easy access to the information you need.

 5. Claim Scrubbing & Validation.
 (What are your rejection rates?
 Too high = Too many payer denials.
-Too low = Too many EDI rejections).
+Too low = Too many EDI rejections.)

-Effective Scrubbing and Validation of claims is the standard clearinghouse industry approach to catching cash flow issues early, before they show up in Aging of A/R. Claim.MD takes that further by applying the same concept to individual payers or indivudual provider accounts.
+Effective Scrubbing and Validation of claims is the standard clearinghouse industry approach to catching cash flow issues early, before they show up in Aging of A/R. Claim.MD takes that further by applying the same concept to individual payers or individual provider accounts.
 In most cases, “custom edits” and “hard coding” to help you either catch or reduce rejections are simple with Claim.MD (just open a support ticket on an example and describe your edit issue).
 Of course, standard edits are built in at the system level and maintained daily in the shifting landscape of medical billing, and we learn new things every day!